hyling/kean.github.io/_posts/2020-01-16-swiftui-data-flow.markdown

 }
 ```

 Now, how do you propagate the changes to the `songs` array to the view?
-If you were using [`ReactiveSwift`](https://github.com/ReactiveCocoa/ReactiveSwift)[^3], you would typically use [`Property`](https://github.com/ReactiveCocoa/ReactiveSwift/blob/master/Documentation/ReactivePrimitives.md#property-an-observable-box-that-always-holds-a-value) type to make `songs` property *observable* and then *bind* it to the UI:
+If you were using [`ReactiveSwift`](https://github.com/ReactiveCocoa/ReactiveSwift)[^3], you would typically use [`Property`](https://github.com/ReactiveCocoa/ReactiveSwift/blob/master/Documentation/ReactivePrimitives.md#property-an-observable-box-that-always-holds-a-value) type to make `songs` property *observable*.

 ```swift
 // ReactiveSwift